hull-graveyard/hull-sweepstake/README.md

 -----------------------
 # Instant Win

-This is demo a entirely built with Hull.
+This is demo entirely built with Hull.
 Connect, and immediately know if you've won or lost.

 ## Skip the Queue !